michaelrae0/pet-adopter/readme.md

-`perfinder` api is no longer available.
+`petfinder` api is no longer available.

 # Pet Adopter